DFHack/dfhack/docs/guides/quickfort-user-guide.rst

       (e.g. a 6x6 block of ``wj`` cells will be correctly split into 4 jeweler's workshops)
     - Set building properties (such as a name)
-    - Attach track stops to hauling routes
+    - Can attach and configure track stops as part of hauling routes

 Introduction to blueprints
 --------------------------